irina1nik/chatbot-with-data/README.md

 npm run dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.
+The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme)

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+Check out [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
-# chatbot-with-data